 Make memory or other concentration games available to students for them to play at appropriate times.
 The simple act of focusing for a length of time, while in the mental ‘play space’ of a game, is a valuable practice of concentration skills.

-Familiar card games like Go Fish, Snap, and Memory are great.
-Commercial games like Guess Who, Uno, Battleship, and Jenga are also examples of games to help practice the skill of concentration.
+Familiar card games like Go Fish, Snap, and Memory or commercial games like Guess Who, Uno, Battleship, and Jenga are all examples of games to help practice the skill of concentration.

-There are really so many ways to cater to the varying concentration spans of your class group.
-The most valuable often being to facilitate hands-on, practical, or inquiry-based learning experiences that require creative thinking and problem-solving.
-These inherently mimic the same kind of cognitive gear shift as the activities and ideas above!
+There are really so many ways to cater to the varying concentration spans of your class, but the most valuable may just be facilitating hands-on, practical, or inquiry-based learning experiences that require creative thinking and problem-solving.